-Sometimes issues with sound and Volume Control can occur, and speaking of issues, these are some of the problems that we’ll address in this article:
+Sometimes issues with sound and the taskbar volume icon can occur.
+Speaking of cases, these are some of the problems that we’ll address in this article:

-- Volume Control won’t open – One common problem that you can experience is the inability to open Volume Control.
+- Taskbar volume icon won’t open – One common problem you can experience is the inability to open the controls.
 This is a common problem, but you should be able to fix it with one of our solutions.

-- Windows 10 volume slider not working – Several users reported that they are unable to adjust their volume.
+- Windows 10 volume slider not working – Several users reported that they could not adjust their volume.
 According to them, their volume slider isn’t working at all.